stuartsierra/component/README.md

 In particular, the 'component' library assumes that all application state is passed as arguments to the functions that use it.
-As a result, this framework may not work well with code which relies on global or singleton references.
+As a result, this framework may be awkward to use with code which relies on global or singleton references.

 For small applications, declaring the dependency relationships among